FAFSA: What it is & Why it Matters

 What’s the deadline to complete the FAFSA?

-We recommend completing your FAFSA early in your senior year.
+We recommend completing the FAFSA as soon as it opens.
 FAFSA deadlines vary by state and college.
 Learn what your state's deadline is here, and be sure to apply well before it.
 The federal FAFSA deadline is June 30th, annually.

 Where can I get FAFSA Help?